 It all started with a single clove of garlic—well, make that 20 cloves.

-Could be smelly, but the team was up for it.
+It could be smelly, but the team was up for it.

 Everyone rallied around the theme, spitballing a list of foods and ideas.
 Garlic eating contest?
 Garlic mincing race?
 We settled on a garlic buffet with every garlicky treat imaginable: garlic bread, garlic shrimp, garlic pasta, garlic mussels, roasted garlic, pickled garlic.
 You get the idea.
 The spread brought everyone to the conference table, and it was the best (if most pungent) happy hour in memory.